We moved! We are now located at 250 Massachusetts Avenue NW, Suite 350, Washington, DC 20001.

 Open navigation menu.
 Close navigation menu.

-The burdens created by poverty often drain parents’ capacity to provide that support: taking three buses to buy affordable groceries, spending hours to navigate red tape to secure health care, getting a child safely to and from a library for homework when home internet is too expensive.
+But the burdens created by poverty often drain parents’ capacity to provide that support: taking three buses to buy affordable groceries, spending hours to navigate red tape to secure health care, getting a child safely to and from a library for homework when home internet is too expensive.

 When we help parents overcome barriers, they can focus on helping their children thrive.